integration code

 Interface Look and Feel

-The last feature gets me excited, the new interface.
+The last feature gets me excited: the new interface.
 Instead of the bland white theme, Firefox Developer Edition has a dark theme with square tabs.
-This makes the whole experience of using this new browser so much more exiting.
+This makes the whole experience of using this new browser so much more exciting.
 Interested to find out more, give it a try!

 Download Firefox Developer Edition